Portishead, Somerset: Climate

 Along with the rest of South West England, Portishead has a temperate climate generally wetter and milder than the rest of England.
 The annual mean temperature is about 10 °C (50 °F) with seasonal and diurnal variations, but the modifying effect of the sea restricts the range to less than that in most other parts of the United Kingdom.
 January is the coldest month, with mean minimum temperatures between 1 °C (34 °F) and 2 °C (36 °F).
 July and August are the warmest, with mean daily maxima around 21 °C (70 °F).
 In general, December is the dullest month and June the sunniest.
 The south-west of England enjoys a favoured location, particularly in summer, when the Azores High extends its influence north-eastwards towards the UK.

 Cloud often forms inland, especially near hills, and reduces exposure to sunshine.
 The average annual sunshine is about 1,600 hours.
 Rainfall tends to be associated with Atlantic depressions or with convection.
 In summer, convection caused by solar surface heating sometimes forms shower clouds and a large proportion of the annual precipitation falls from showers and thunderstorms at this time of year.
 Average rainfall is around 800–900 mm (31–35 in).
 About 8–15 days of snowfall is typical.
 November to March have the highest mean wind speeds, with June to August having the lightest; the prevailing wind direction is from the south-west.

 Demography

 Portishead had a population of 22,000 in 2016, an increase of over 3,000 since the figure of 17,130 recorded in the 2001 census, with a growth rate of 40 per cent; which is considerably in excess of surrounding towns.
-As the result of a house-building programme, a further 8,000 people are expected to settle in the area by 2026, making Portishead one of the largest towns in North Somerset.
+As the result of a housebuilding programme, a further 8,000 people are expected to settle in the area by 2026, making Portishead one of the largest towns in North Somerset.